Products of Animal Origin

 Further information is available on gov.uk

-- Does the delay remove any controls from products under safeguard measures?
+- What are the import conditions for products under safeguard measures?

 No, products being imported under safeguard measures must continue to follow existing requirements and controls.